fablabbcn/smartcitizen-docs/docs/guides/data/advanced-data-tools.md

 ### Requirements

-The framework runs in python 3.6 or later.
+The framework runs in **python 3.6 until python 3.11**.
 Download and install python following [this guide](https://docs.python-guide.org/starting/installation/) if you don't already have it.

 ### Installation